1runeberg/confichat/docs/quickstart.md

 ### Additional Resources

-For more detailed instructions and troubleshooting, please visit the [OpenAI documentation](https://platform.openai.com/docs) and the [ConfiChat repository](https://github.com/your-repository/ConfiChat).
+For more detailed instructions and troubleshooting, please visit the [OpenAI documentation](https://platform.openai.com/docs).

 ---